 The New Zealand long-term business visa/permit is designed to help New Zealand visa applicants who are migrating to New Zealand and starting a business.

-The New Zealand long-term business visa/permit is a temporary residency permit that can lead to the entrepreneur category which then entitles the applicant to permanent residency in New Zealand.
+The New Zealand long-term business visa/permit is a temporary residence permit that can lead to the entrepreneur category which then entitles the applicant to permanent residency in New Zealand.

-This permit allows the applicant to immigrate in New Zealand as a self-employed person for up to three years.
+This permit allows the applicant to immigrate to New Zealand as a self-employed person for up to three years.

 A New Zealand long-term business visa is a step to gaining residence in New Zealand through the entrepreneur category.